Hip dysplasia – PAO or short stem prosthesis?

 Benefits of the short stem prosthesis

-• Bone-preserving: Preserves the femoral neck.
+• Bone-sparing: Preserves the femoral neck.

 Disadvantages of the short stem prosthesis